textlint/textlint-ast-test/README.md

 ### `Syntax: Object`

-`Syntax` is constants value of Node type.
+`Syntax` is constants value of TxtNode type.

 ```js
 import {Syntax} from "textlint-ast-test";